Thermometer: First temperature scale with a fixed point

+Late Renaissance developments

+Thermoscope

+In the late 16th and early 17th centuries, several European scientists, notably Galileo Galilei and Italian physiologist Santorio Santorio, developed devices with an air-filled glass bulb, connected to a tube, partially filled with water.
+As the air in the bulb warms or cools, the height of the column of water in the tube falls or rises, allowing an observer to compare the current height of the water to previous heights to detect relative changes of the heat in the bulb and its immediate environment.
+Such devices, with no scale for assigning a numerical value to the height of the liquid, are referred to as a thermoscope because they provide an observable indication of sensible heat (the modern concept of temperature was yet to arise).

+Air thermometer

+The difference between a thermoscope and a thermometer is that the latter has a scale.

+Given this, Middleton claimed that the possible inventors of the thermometer are Galileo, Santorio, Dutch inventor Cornelis Drebbel, or British mathematician Robert Fludd.
+Though Galileo is often said to be the inventor of the thermometer, there is no surviving document that he actually produced any such instrument.

 The first clear diagram of a thermoscope was published in 1617 by Giuseppe Biancani (1566 – 1624); the first showing a scale and thus constituting a thermometer was by Santorio Santorio in 1625.
 This was a vertical tube, closed by a bulb of air at the top, with the lower end opening into a vessel of water.
-The water level in the tube is controlled by the expansion and contraction of the air, so it is what we would now call an air thermometer.
+The water level in the tube was controlled by the expansion and contraction of the air, so it was what we would now call an air thermometer.

+Coining of thermometer

 The word thermometer (in its French form) first appeared in 1624 in La Récréation Mathématique by Jean Leurechon, who describes one with a scale of 8 degrees.
-The word comes from the Greek words θερμός, thermos, meaning "hot" and μέτρον, metron, meaning "measure".
+The word comes from Ancient Greek θερμός (thermós), meaning "warmth", and μέτρον (métron), meaning "measure".

+Sealed liquid-in-glass thermometer

 The above instruments suffered from the disadvantage that they were also barometers, i.e. sensitive to air pressure.
 In 1629, Joseph Solomon Delmedigo, a student of Galileo and Santorio in Padua, published what is apparently the first description and illustration of a sealed liquid-in-glass thermometer.
 It is described as having a bulb at the bottom of a sealed tube partially filled with brandy.
 The tube had a numbered scale.
 Delmedigo did not claim to have invented this instrument.
 Nor did he name anyone else as its inventor.
 In about 1654, Ferdinando II de' Medici, Grand Duke of Tuscany (1610–1670) did produce such an instrument, the first modern-style thermometer, dependent on the expansion of a liquid and independent of air pressure.
 Many other scientists experimented with various liquids and designs of thermometer.
+However, each inventor and each thermometer was unique — there was no standard scale.